wiemerm/DeploymentGuide/deployment_visual_guide.md

 # 405th Deployment Visual Guide
 *last updated January 2024

 **Important Reminder:** Deployment is an *optional* process in the 405th.
 A deployed costume is *not* a requirement for 405th or Regiment Membership.
 The default view on 405th events is that all costumes are welcome and participation is not not limited to Deployed costumes only.
-The Deployment Process is intended for two things.
+The Deployment process is intended for two things.
 1. To serve as formal recognition of a member's hard work in completing a Halo Universe Costume.
 2. To offer unbiased feedback and constructive criticism of a build by sorting it into one of three "Tiers."